Skip to content

 I think Lacy is the only person that I have seen using brass with Sea Salt, and I love the antique quality the combination has.
 Here you can see Sea Salt looking its most blue.

-Sherwin Williams Sea Salt Bedroom
+Sherwin Williams Sea Salt in the Bedroom

 I hope you’re ready for bedroom goals!